kejsardamberg/TAF.TestlinkAdapterServer/README.md

 Default TCP port is 80.
 The important part is that it should not be a port in use already, by Testlink or other web server.

 ## 5. Modifications on the TAF tests
 You need to set the setting called `URL_TO_TESTLINK_ADAPTER` on your test execution.
-One way of doing this is from the command line when starting your TAF test run.
+There are several ways of doing this, as there are severa ways of changing or setting TAF test run parameters.
+The three most common ones are listed below.

 ### 5a).
 Via command line interface at test run execution